microsoft/cordova-plugin-ms-appinsights/README.md

-This plugin is not currently supported or maintained by Microsoft.
+This plugin is no longer supported or maintained by Microsoft.
+If you wish to continue this project, please feel free to fork it.

 # Application Insights plugin for Apache Cordova apps